yyachi/medusa_rest_client/README.md

 # Description

 This gem is a client for interacting with [Medusa][] [REST API][api].
-Medusa REST API follows the Rails's RESTful conventions, so using it with [ActiveResource][] is pretty straightforward.
-This gem uses ActiveResource to interact with the Medusa REST API.
+Medusa REST API follows the Rails's RESTful conventions, so this gem uses [ActiveResource][] to interact with the Medusa REST API.
 This gem allows Ruby developers to programmatically access the API and provides some useful functions to manage records on the Medusa programatically.

 [medusa]: https://github.com/misasa/medusa/        "Medusa"